cozodb/cozo/cozoserver/README.md

 * `GET /`, if you open this in your browser and open your developer tools, you will be able to use a very simple client to query this database.

+> For `import` and `import-from-backup`, triggers are _not_ run for the relations, if any exists.
+If you need to activate triggers, use queries with parameters.

 ## Building

 Building `cozo-node` requires a [Rust toolchain](https://rustup.rs).
 Run